 To download a copy of my resumé, please click here.

 Columbia University Graduate School of Journalism, New York, N.Y.
-Degree expected May 2017
+May 2017

 Master of Science, focus on magazine writing, narrative journalism, audio reporting and multimedia skills.
-Reported on a variety of subjects, such as a breaking news story on ex-felon voting rights, an audio piece on Orthodox Jewish Donald Trump voters and live-tweeting crowd reactions to the 2016 presidential debates.
+Reported on a various subjects, such as a breaking news story on ex-felon voting rights, an audio piece on Orthodox Jewish Donald Trump voters and live-tweeting crowd reactions to the 2016 presidential debates.
+Learned to code multiplatform stories.
 Wrote a 5,000-word master’s project on ex-Muslim women.

 University of Sussex, Brighton, United Kingdom June 2016